dart-lang/site-www/src/tools/pub/publishing.md

 ---
 layout: default
 title: "Publishing a Package"
-description: "Learn how to publish a Dart package to pub.dartlang.org."
+description: "Learn how to publish a Dart package to the Package site."
 permalink: /tools/pub/publishing
 ---